 It is no coincidence that, as a report by my colleague James Brandon showed last year, no fewer than five convicted terrorists originally adopted extreme interpretations of Islam during their time in a British prison.
 Four of them were converts.
 As Ken Clarke said recently, longer prison sentences cannot be the sum total of our response to crime.
 Instead, we must rehabilitate existing terrorists by encouraging them to abandon their ideology.

 Indeed, rehabilitation is second in importance only to getting the information needed to detect and prevent future terrorist attacks.
 Locking terrorists up and throwing away the key might sound good to tabloid news editors and right-wing pundits, but it does little to keep our country safe in the long run.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.